What is an edge data center?

 Establishment-based edge data centers can use tiered architectures, but for off-premises configurations.
 These are typically driven by private networks.
 They can orchestrate transport needs between access and aggregation sites, as well as collect data for processing -- separate from core data processing and storage.

 Edge computing vendors

 There are a number of edge computing vendors that are growing to offer edge data center services.
-In a way, these organizations offer infrastructure as a service (IaaS), in that the edge data centers can be considered as infrastructure, and that it is being offered as a service.
-Some example vendors include:
+In a way, these organizations offer infrastructure as a service, in that the edge data centers can be considered as infrastructure, and that it is being offered as a service.
+Some example vendors are the following:

 Different organizations can become customers of one of these vendors for an edge data center.
 For example, Cloudflare -- a content delivery network organization -- has become a customer of EdgeConneX.